 Lettuces are ready to harvest in about four weeks and can last between 3 to 4 months, depending on variety and how fast they grow.

 Homegrown lettuce is tastier than commercially grown.
 It’s grown organically without pesticides and is a non-GMO product.
-I often hear on the television news that someone has become sick from eating salad greens and spinach with E.Coli infection.
+I often hear that someone has become sick from eating salad greens and spinach with E.Coli infection.

 Contamination of salad leaves will make us very sick, and we can get urinary tract infections and diarrhea, in extreme cases, death.

 Therefore, it is essential to wash your lettuce, even from organic farms.
 But growing your own indoors away from birds and cows, you have a less likely chance of having your salad greens infected